sauce-kode/bpstore/README.md

 ## Notes

 ### Exporting Data
-For good user experience and optimum performance of the application in case of large data exports, the export was queued in batched jobs.
+For good user experience and optimum performance of the application in case of large data exports, exports are queued in batched jobs.
 Hence, a queue should be started (further notes found below).

 ## Features Implemented
 * Page for creating patients